Aerospace Part Numbering: Forum Insights on Hierarchical, Random, and Hybrid Approaches

 The Great Divide: Philosophy and Practice

-The forum discussion highlighted a fundamental philosophical divide in how to approach part numbering.
+The forum discussion suggested a fundamental philosophical divide in how to approach part numbering.
 There is no single, universally accepted "best practice," but rather a spectrum of approaches, each with its own set of trade-offs.
-The two main camps can be broadly categorized as "Team Hierarchical" and "Team Random," with a third "Team Hybrid" emerging as a pragmatic compromise.
+The two main camps can be broadly categorized as "Team Hierarchical" and "Team Random," with hybrid approaches also emerging.

 Team Hierarchical: The Case for Logic and Organization

-Several forum participants advocated for hierarchical naming schemes that embed meaningful information directly into the part number itself.
+Several forum participants appeared to favor hierarchical naming schemes that embed meaningful information directly into the part number itself.
 The discussion revealed various approaches to this philosophy, including Work Breakdown Structure (WBS) integration, ATA chapter system alignment, and embedding mission/project context directly in the filename structure.
 One contributor shared their preference for WBS-based schemes, noting that "the part number gives some indication of function and location" [1].

 The forum discussion included specific examples of hierarchical systems in practice.
 One participant described using formats like "MISSION_PARTNO_NAME_REV.SUBREV" with examples such as "PROJ-A_4301-01-00_ReactionWheels_01" where 8-digit part numbers create a hierarchy with 4000s representing platform components and 3200s representing power systems [1].